 Required courses for the master’s program include LER 591 (Employment Relations Systems) and LER 593 (Quantitative Methods, or its equivalent).
-Also required is a choice of one course from each of the four subject areas (Human Resource Management and Organizational Behavior, Labor Markets and Employment, Union Management and Labor Relations Policy, International Human Resource Management), plus five more electives from any area for a total of 48 hours.
+Also required is a choice of one course from each of the four subject areas (Human Resource Management and Organizational Behavior, Labor Markets and Employment, Union Management and Labor Relations Policy, International Human Resource Management), plus six more electives from any area for a total of 48 hours.

 - General LER Courses

 - Human Resource Management and Organizational Behavior

 - Labor Markets and Employment

 - International Human Resource Management

 General LER Courses

 LER 541 Labor Economics II

 LER 559 Micro Research Methods